 Over the past 25 years, John’s short fiction has appeared in more than 50 magazines, including Space & Time, Dark Discoveries and Grue.
 His work as also appeared in a couple dozen anthologies, most recently in Fearful Fathoms, Into Painfreak, Cemetery Riots, Drive-In Creature Feature, and Eulogies III.
 His short stories have also been translated and published into Italian, Polish and French.

 A wide selection of his short fiction has been collected in four full-length short story collections – Sacrificing Virgins (Samhain Publishing, 2015), Needles & Sins (Necro Books, 2007), Vigilantes of Love (Twilight Tales, 2003) and Cage of Bones & Other Deadly Obsessions (Delirium Books, 2000).
-He also has released a short collection of holiday fantasy stories called Christmas Tales (2010).
-Two additional “mini” short fiction collections – Creeptych (Delirium Books, 2010) and Deadly Nightlights (Blasphemous Books, 2010).
+He also has released a short collection of holiday fantasy stories called Christmas Tales (2010) and two additional “mini” short horror fiction collections – Creeptych (Delirium Books, 2010) and Deadly Nightlights (Blasphemous Books, 2010).

 “Letting Go,” one of the short stories from Needles & Sins was nominated for a 2007 Bram Stoker Award and three other short stories from the collection have been included in the Honorable Mention List of the annual Year’s Best Fantasy & Horror anthology co-edited by Ellen Datlow.